V.02.Res.07 Kaiwhakamana visits

 - All security checks for registration are to be conducted in strict confidence.

-- All cases where a referred kaumātua’s security record may warrant consideration for declining registration as a Kaiwhakamana, are subject to final decision by the National Commissioner in consultation with the referring iwi / hapū / authority concerned, and any other appropriate authority.
+- All cases where a referred kaumātua’s security record may warrant consideration for declining registration as a Kaiwhakamana, are subject to final decision by the Commissioner Custodial Services in consultation with the referring iwi / hapū / authority concerned, and any other appropriate authority.

 National Register for Kaiwhakamana